AriFordsham/GHCWiki/status/may12.md

 Here are the projects we're currently working on:

 - **Kind polymorphism**.
-Simon PJ has been workig hard on completing the implementation of kind polymorphism and data type promotion \[3\].
+Simon PJ has been working hard on completing the implementation of kind polymorphism and data type promotion \[3\].
 This will appear for the first (supported) time in GHC 7.6; please do stress-test the HEAD.

 - **Deferred type errors**.
 Etienne Laurin suggested \[16\] that GHC could compile and run a program even though it contains type errors.
 After all, the bit you want to run might not contain the error, and it's sometimes annoying to have to fix *every* type error before you can run *any* code.
 It turned out that there was a beautifully simple way to fit this idea into GHC's new constraint-based type inference engine, and we have now done so.
 It's all explained in "Equality proofs and deferred type errors" \[17\], and will be in GHC 7.6.